 Presidential Merit Scholarships

-Presidential Merit Scholarships are awarded to entering first-time freshman who show exceptional academic ability.
+Presidential Merit Scholarships are awarded to entering first-time freshmen who show exceptional academic ability.
 Annual award amounts pay one-half toward fall and one-half toward spring terms.
 If you are a non-resident awarded a Presidential Scholarship, you will also qualify to pay in-state tuition.
-All merit awards are guaranteed for students admitted by June 1; admission after this date is limited only by the availability of these scholarships.
+All merit awards are guaranteed for students admitted by May 1.
 TTU Costa Rica Students are not eligible for scholarships.

 National Merit Finalists